-A. Provide (or cite) history of management regulations (e.g. bag limits, size limits, trip limits, closures etc.).

-C. Discuss methods used (if any) to minimize the effects of management measures on the CPUE series.
+- A. Provide (or cite) history of management regulations (e.g. bag limits, size limits, trip limits, closures etc.). - B. Describe the effects (if any) of management regulations on CPUE - C. Discuss methods used (if any) to minimize the effects of management measures on the CPUE series.